ConsolidatedSky/NEFARAM/README.md

 You can modify your body type with [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) (Press F10).
 Or others people's bodies man or woman if you aim at them with your crosshair.

+In the Sexlab MCM you can set the sexual orientation of your character.

 All debug spells are located in your [Powers Keyring](https://www.nexusmods.com/skyrimspecialedition/mods/42949) Power.

 The [Notification Log](https://www.nexusmods.com/skyrimspecialedition/mods/27707) MCM is very useful to read what you might've missed ingame.